| Looking at the history books sometimes

 preserve for future generations the skills and abilities, even in record form

+of this great Billiards champion.
 Mike would probably be embarrassed at being

 described as a national treasure, but in my opinion he should receive an MBE